Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-English.txt

 -Spanish version added, by alaisFcZ
 -Aaron should be "NEUTRAL", not "GOODBUTBLUE"

-5.3 - 2024-11-04
+6.0 - 2025-01-28
+-Simplified Chinese version added, by huma628-design and yoshimo0417 -"A Feast for the Gnolls": Killing the ghost will lead to a quest conclusion; revised the ghosts dialogue if she is talked to more than once.
+-"A Home for the Gibberlings": more than 18 furs can be handed in, changed the mentioned number of Gibberlings from 20 to 18 in some languages.
+-Crossmod-Compatibility with BG1NPC: prevent Dynaheir from complaining about robbing a house if it's Tonder's chest (House 9 in Beregost)
--Simplified Chinese version added, by huma628-design and yoshimo0417 -Add ACQ12000.ITM to itemexcl.2da (Aaron's Ring of Protection will not be stackable with other protective items) -Fix NO VALID REPLIES OR LINKS in ACQ10106.DLG for rep of 13 -Use existing item description image in BGEE for Jumper -Instead of RNDTRE04 assign RNDTRE08 in BGT and EET in all cases.
+-Add ACQ12000.ITM to itemexcl.2da (Aaron's Ring of Protection will not be stackable with other protective items) -dwarven assassins drop less magic armor
+-warehouse key should be on assassin in tavern (scripted more stable, hopefully) -cre files should not have "Export allowed" flag set -Fix NO VALID REPLIES OR LINKS in ACQ10106.DLG for rep of 13 -Use existing item description image in BGEE for Jumper -Instead of RNDTRE04 assign RNDTRE08 in BGT and EET in all cases -English is default (fall back) language for HANDLE_CHARSETS.

 ***************************************************************************************************************